TallKite/linnstrument-firmware/README.md

   *Details: Condensing uses various microtonal features (see below).
 Set the edo to 12 and select one of the 7 microtonal scales.
 If your scale is all one color (e.g. the 12edo major scale is all white notes), fix that in the note lights screen.
 Adjust the color of one or more notes with the rainbow editor, or simply turn off the rainbow enabler to use the usual 2 colors.*

   *In the Per-split Microtonal Settings menu, change Condense To Scale from OFF to VAR, which stands for variable bend slope.
-Glides are consistent.
+Slides are consistent.
 When traversing a minor 2nd the bend slope is the usual 6¢/mm, but over a major 2nd it doubles to 12¢/mm.
 The bend slope changes sharply at the center of the pad.*

   *This variable bend slope causes certain issues.
 (1) It makes vibrato on certain notes lopsided.
 For example, a normal vibrato on C of a C major scale will tend to be wider when sharpening and narrower when flattening, making the C note sound slightly sharp.
-So you might want to do a slightly off-center vibrato, going closer to B than to D. (2) When gliding slowly at a steady speed through a large interval, you may notice the bending becoming faster and slower.
-So you might want to glide through minor 2nds faster than major 2nds.*
+So you might want to do a slightly off-center vibrato, going closer to B than to D. (2) When sliding slowly at a steady speed through a large interval, you may notice the bending becoming faster and slower.
+So you might want to slide through minor 2nds faster than major 2nds.*

   *If you rarely do large bends, you might prefer a constant bend slope.
 This avoids lopsided vibrato.
 You can set the slope to a specific number of semitones per pad, ranging from 1 to whatever the largest step is.
 For example, the largest step in a 12edo major scale is 2 semitones, so you can swipe Condense To Scale past VAR to either 1 or 2.
 You can still do large bends, but they can be tricky.
 If you choose 1 semitone, overshoot and bend by ear.
-If you choose 2 semitones, set QUANTIZE HOLD off and you can glide into the gap between pads to reach all the notes of the scale.*
+If you choose 2 semitones, set QUANTIZE HOLD off and you can slide into the gap between pads to reach all the notes of the scale.*

   *When condensing is on, you can freely change scales in the Global Settings display.
 The bend slope won't change automatically.
 Thus you can choose a pentatonic scale, set the bend slope to 3 (the largest step size), and switch back to a diatonic scale.*

   *You can also experiment with changing the pitch bend range on the LinnStrument to the number of notes in your scale, or some multiple of that.
 For a 7 note scale, change 12 to 7, 24 to 14, etc. Leave your synth set to 12 or 24, so that the bend ranges don't match.
 With Condense To Scale set to 1, this makes your actual bend slope 1.7 semitones per pad = 10¢/mm.
-This is good for very large bends, because the octaves are easy to glide to.*
+This is good for very large bends, because the octaves are easy to slide to.*

   *If you turn off pitch bending (thus avoiding all these issues), there's no difference between VAR, 1, and 2.*